Kometa-Team/Kometa/docs/config/settings.md

 ## Show Options
-While `show_options` is true the available options for an attribute when using `plex_search`, `smart_filter` or `filters` will be shown.
+While `show_options` is true the available options for an attribute when using `plex_search`, `smart_filter` or `filters` will be shown. i.e. a `smart_filter` on the `genre` attribute will return all of the attributes within the specified library.

 <table class="dualTable colwidths-auto align-default table">
   <tr>